SM1995/Tutor-Projects/README.md

 # Tutor-Projects
-This project contains the list of projects that we have mentored over the years.
+Please find below an aggregate of projects that we have mentored over the years:

+1. Lending Library GUI using Javafx